AdibAFC/IP_MamaJaba/README.md

 - Push to the branch (git push origin feature-branch).
 - Open a pull request.

-This `README.md` file is structured to give a comprehensive overview of your MamaJaba project, including tech stack, features, installation instructions, usage, contribution guidelines, license information, credits, and contact details.
+This `README.md` file is structured to give a comprehensive overview of your MamaJaba project, including tech stack, features, usage, contribution guidelines and contact details.
 Feel free to adjust the contact information and any other specifics to suit your needs.